trumberger/monitoring-wiki/Research/Service-Health-Alerts.md

 Q: The Service Health alerts have three event types (Service Issue / Planned Maintenance / Health Advisories).
 What do those types mean and are there any policies?

+A:
+Service Health tracks three types of health events that may impact your resources:

+**Service issues** - Problems in the Azure services that affect you right now.
+**Planned maintenance** - Upcoming maintenance that can affect the availability of your services in the future.
+**Health advisories** - Changes in Azure services that require your attention.
+Examples include when Azure features are deprecated or if you exceed a usage quota.

-A: If you select at Event Type the following values, you will have the following ARM template:
+If you select at Event Type the following values, you will have the following ARM template:

 **Service Issue**